p30arena/meow_do/memory-bank/systemPatterns.md

 *   **Database Schema:** Drizzle ORM will be used to define and manage the PostgreSQL database schema, ensuring type safety and efficient query building.
 *   **State Management (Frontend):** A suitable React state management solution (e.g., React Context, Zustand, Jotai, or Redux Toolkit depending on complexity) will be chosen to manage global application state.
 *   **Authentication/Authorization:** Multi-user support will be implemented using JWT (JSON Web Tokens) for authentication, passed via the `Authorization` header.
-*   **Internationalization:** A dedicated i18n library will be integrated into the frontend for multi-language support, ensuring compatibility with both Left-to-Right (LTR) and Right-to-Left (RTL) layouts.
+*   **Internationalization:** A dedicated i18n library will be integrated into the frontend for multi-language support, ensuring compatibility with both Left-to-Right (LTR) and Right-to-Right (RTL) layouts.
 *   **Theming:** CSS variables and TailwindCSS will be leveraged for easy implementation and switching between light and dark modes.
+*   **Time Management & Tracking:** Implementation will involve precise timestamping and duration calculations, considering user-defined timezones.
+*   **Charting:** Recharts will be used for visualizing time spent on tasks.
+*   **Prioritization:** Task prioritization will be managed via an integer field in the database and exposed through API.

 ## Design Patterns in Use